YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

       trial: nil)
 ```

+Drag the source element towards the target element and drop it.

+**Details**

 This method drags the locator to another target locator or target position.
 It will
 first move to the source element, perform a `mousedown`, then move to the target